UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson01/02_lesson-06-content.rst

-isolation from any other code, then if our unit test fails we know it's because of a failure in that specific class: if we've written a test that only uses Adder and not Subtracter, then we know that if that test fails it is because of a problem in the Adder class.
+isolation from any other code, then if our unit test fails we know it's because of a failure in that specific class: if we've written a test that only uses Adder and not Subtracter, then we know that if that test fails it is because of a problem in the Adder class, something that is not related with its interaction with other classes (interaction between classes is covered by integration testing).

 {{VIDEO HERE}}

 Unit testing Calculator
 =======================

-Unit testing was easy for the Adder and Subtracter: Adder and Subtracter don't make use of any other classes.
-But just *creating* a Calculator requires creating an Adder, a Subtracter, a Multiplier, and a Divider: how can we possible devise unit tests for Calculator that don't involve those other classes at all?
+Unit testing is a good solution for the Adder and Subtracter classes: Adder and Subtracter don't make use of any other classes.
+But just *creating* a Calculator instance requires creating an Adder, a Subtracter, a Multiplier, and a Divider: how can we possible devise unit tests for Calculator that don't involve those other classes at all, so that the class can be kept isolated for testing purposes?

 To answer this question, we introduce a new tool library: \ *mock*.